Sara-Tucker/python-notes/README.md

 ### Parameters:
 Parameter - variables used inside of functions

-Parameter is the name you define.
-Argument is the value you give for the parameter.
+Parameter is used when defining a function.
+Argument is the value you give for the parameter when calling a function.
 ```
 def function_name(parameter):
-	print(parameter)
+	#code
 function_name(argument)
 ```